lizhe00/AnimatableGaussians/README.md

 Todo
 - [x] Release the code.
 - [x] Release AvatarReX dataset.
-- [ ] Release all the checkpoints and preprocessed dataset.
+- [ ] (Cancelled due to graduation.
+Please run on other cases yourself with the provided [configs](configs).)
+Release all the checkpoints and preprocessed dataset.

 <div align="center">